This post may contain affiliate links. Please see disclosure policy here.

 Instructions

-- In a crock pot on high cook for about 6-7 hours and in a crockpot on low cook for 10-12 hours.
+- Cook on high cook for about 6-7 hours or on low for 10-12 hours.
 Shred with a fork when tender and falling apart.
-Serve over rice.

 Angie says